 After the victory of the Biden-Harris ticket, Donald Trump was prompt to react and claim election fraud.
-Trump contested the results and asked for a recount of the votes in many states especially in Georgia.
-Indeed, the recording of a phone call on December 23rd was released where Trump explicitly asks a Georgia official to “find the fraud” and that they would be considered a “national hero” if they were to do so.
+He contested the results and asked for a recount of the votes in many states especially in Georgia.
+Indeed, the recording of a phone call on December 23rd was released where he explicitly asks a Georgia official to “find the fraud” and that they would be considered a “national hero” if they were to do so.

 This call was made in the context of an inquiry following alleged ballot fraud in the suburbs of Atlanta.
 Secretary of State, Raffensperger, who had launched the investigation, highly criticised Trump’s intervention.
 Trump then requested him to overturn the results and threatened him with criminal consequences.
-In early January, Trump turned to Pence to discard election results.
-Unfortunately for Trump, the Vice President admitted not having the power to block the Congress’ certification of Biden’s victory.
+In early January, he turned to Pence to discard election results.
+Unfortunately for him, the Vice President admitted not having the power to block the Congress’ certification of Biden’s victory.

 As a last resort, during a rally on January 6th this year, Trump encouraged his supporters to march to the Capitol and protest against the congressional certification.
 The crowd turned into a mob breaching the Capitol perimeter, toppling barricades and pushing back the police.
 The rioters, some armed, managed to enter the building while members of Congress and staff members were rushed into safety.
 Rioters were hostile, engaging in fights with the police and widespread looting.

 A few hours after the arrival of the mob, Biden appeared on national television to denounce the riots and ask Trump to de-escalate the situation and end the siege.
-Despite the plea, Trump posted a video re-asserting his claim of a fraudulent election and praised the rioters even after asking them to leave the Capitol.
+Despite the plea, he posted a video re-asserting his claim of a fraudulent election and praised the rioters even after asking them to leave the Capitol.
 Congress managed to reconvene later that night and confirm Biden’s victory.

 Who is changing Trump’s temperature?